-At the time of writing we have not yet competed a full year as an academy.
-Therefore, whilst we are on track to achieve many of the aspirations we had by becoming an academy, it is too early to fully assess this area.
+At the time of writing, we are approaching our second year as an academy.
+Therefore, it is appropriate to state that we are on track to achieve many of the aspirations we had by becoming an academy.

 In relation to finance and resources, The School Business Manager continues to provide first class direction and support on this matter.
-All deadlines have been met, and the school is in a healthy position, derived from direct grant income but as from an increasing amount of school generated income.
+All deadlines have been met, and the school is in a healthy position, derived from direct grant income but as from an increasing amount of school-generated income.